 Even after R0 resection, 30%-70% of patients develop recurrence over the time[4,15,32].
-On analysis, 41% (71/172) of our patients developed recurrence after surgery, out of which 2/3rd relapsed at distant site.
+On analysis, 41% (71/172) of our patients developed recurrence after surgery, out of which 2/3 relapsed at distant sites.
 Higher rate of distant relapse in spite of R0 resection emphasizes on the need of inclusion of novel systemic therapies for further improvement in outcome and survival.

-In contrast to neoadjuvant therapy, adjuvant therapy has been tested in RCT setting with mixed results.
-In a meta-analysis by Ma et al[33], patients with positive lymph nodes, R1 resection and non-stage I, benefited most with administration of adjuvant chemotherapy.
-Recently several studies have highlighted various chemotherapy drug combinations with promising results after surgery.
-In ABC-02 trial, 410 patients of advanced or metastatic biliary malignancy (36% cases were GBC) were randomized to gemcitabine + cisplatin or cisplatin alone.
-Results demonstrated significant improvements in OS (11.7 vs 8.1 mo, P < 0.001) with combination regimen[34].
-Another French study (PRODIGE-12/ACCORD-18), evaluated 196 patients of biliary malignancy after surgical resection, out of which only 20% patients had GBC.
-The trial randomized patients to gemcitabine + oxaliplatin or observation alone.
-The study found no survival benefit in chemotherapy group.
-The study was criticized for including lower proportion of high-risk patients (R1 resection and node positive patients) who can derive maximum benefit from adjuvant therapy[35].
+In contrast to neoadjuvant therapy, adjuvant therapy has been tested in the RCT setting with mixed results.
+In a meta-analysis by Ma et al[33], patients with positive lymph nodes, R1 resection, and non-stage I, benefited most from administration of adjuvant chemotherapy.
+Recently, several studies have highlighted various chemotherapy drug combinations with promising results after surgery.
+In the ABC-02 trial, 410 patients with advanced or metastatic biliary malignancy (36% cases were GBC) were randomized to receive gemcitabine + cisplatin or cisplatin alone.
+The results demonstrated significant improvements in OS (11.7 vs 8.1 mo, P < 0.001) with the combination regimen[34].
+Another French study (PRODIGE-12/ACCORD-18) evaluated 196 patients with biliary malignancy after surgical resection, out of which only 20% of patients had GBC.
+The trial randomized patients to receive gemcitabine + oxaliplatin or observation alone.
+The study found no survival benefit in the chemotherapy group.
+The study was criticized for including a lower proportion of high-risk patients (R1 resection and node positive patients) who can derive maximum benefit from adjuvant therapy[35].

-More recently, in a study from UK (BILCAP trial) patients with biliary malignancies were randomized to either adjuvant capecitabine or observation alone after surgery.
-447 patients were included in the study out of which only 18% were GBC cases.
-This study clearly demonstrated the benefit of adjuvant therapy in improving the OS and decreasing the recurrence rate during first 2 years after surgery.
-However, in this study, there were issues with quality of surgery performed as 54% cases had positive microscopic margins and also 38% had node positive disease which is a subclass that derives maximum benefit from adjuvant therapy[36].
+More recently, in a study from UK (BILCAP trial), patients with biliary malignancies were randomized to receive either adjuvant capecitabine or observation alone after surgery.
+A total of 447 patients were included in the study, out of which only 18% were GBC cases.
+This study clearly demonstrated the benefit of adjuvant therapy in improving the OS and decreasing the recurrence rate during the first 2 years after surgery.
+However, in this study, there were issues with quality of surgery performed as 54% of cases had positive microscopic margins and also 38% had node positive disease which is a subclass that derives maximum benefit from adjuvant therapy[36].

 Adjuvant chemoradiotherapy

-In view of 25%-68% rate of recurrence in loco-regional basin, researchers have been advocating administration of adjuvant chemoradiotherapy[4,37].
-In a study from United States (SWOG0809 trial), 79 patients with biliary tract cancer were analyzed after receiving adjuvant capecitabine and gemcitabine followed by radiotherapy and concurrent capecitabine.
+In view of a 25%-68% rate of recurrence in loco-regional basin, researchers have been advocating administration of adjuvant CRT[4,37].
+In a study from the United States (SWOG0809 trial), 79 patients with biliary tract cancer were analyzed after receiving adjuvant capecitabine and gemcitabine followed by radiotherapy and concurrent capecitabine.
 GBC comprised 32% of the study population.
-The local recurrence at 2 years was 11% with median OS to be 35 mo.
-In spite of lack of control group, this study provided clinicians with a well-supported regimen[38].
+The local recurrence at 2 years was 11% with a median OS of 35 mo.
+In spite of the lack of a control group, this study provided clinicians with a well-supported regimen[38].
 However, Fareed et al[39] found no survival benefit with adjuvant chemoradiation in resected GBC patients.
-In a recent multi-institutional analysis, resected GBC patients with high-risk features such as T3/T4 tumor, lymph node positivity and R1 resection were found to derive maximum benefit after adjuvant therapy[40].
+In a recent multi-institutional analysis, resected GBC patients with high-risk features such as T3/T4 tumor, lymph node positivity, and R1 resection were found to derive maximum benefit after adjuvant therapy[40].
 In present times, the data is still insufficient to conclusively advocate adjuvant chemotherapy over chemoradiation in node negative R0 resected patients.
 However, adjuvant chemoradiation is unanimously considered to be the treatment of choice in patients with R1/2 resection margins[3].